 Wait.
 Did Jesus say we cannot even think about having sex with someone outside of marriage?
 That seems to contradict the Third Commandment in Context.
 However, the difference is the phrase “to lust after”.
 That indicates intention.
 That indicates a willingness to betray.
-Being married means you have already committed to being one unit, one life, one flesh.
-And now, you are willing to betray that commitment.
-That’s like saying, “I would really consider cutting off my arm to bang that person” – it’s a big deal.
-I don’t think it means acknowledging good qualities in other people, or having elaborate fantasies.
-If you’re seriously considering betraying your commitment, then a lot of things must have already gone wrong.
-So it makes sense that Jesus says – if you are at that point… you’re already at least coveting anyway… you might as well consider your marriage over.
-This article has a interesting breakdown of this passage.
+Being married means you have already committed to being one flesh, one shared life.
+Betraying that commitment would be like saying, “I would literally cut off my arm to bang that person.”
+Seems like a big deal.
+I don’t think it just means acknowledging good qualities in other people, or having elaborate fantasies.
+If that is a serious consideration, then you (singular) are not thinking of you (plural).
+So it makes sense that Jesus says – at that point, the marriage over.
+This article has a interesting breakdown of this verse.

 By extension, I think this can be extrapolated to any form of sexual defilement: molestation, incest, rape.
 It could also be extrapolated to any form of physical, mental, or spiritual defilement, including torture or slavery.
-There are a lot of crimes that people point to as not being explicitly mentioned as Commandments.
-This could refer to all of them.
+There are a lot of crimes that people point to as not being explicitly mentioned in the Commandments.
+In this context, it accounts for them all.